aerospike/aerolab/docs/aws/README.md

 ## Note on shared AWS accounts and KeyPairs

-AeroLab aims to create and destroy SSH key pairs as needed. having said that, if a particular cluster is created by user X, user Y can only access the cluster if user X shares their key pair for that cluster.
+AeroLab aims to create and destroy SSH key pairs as needed.
+Having said that, if a particular cluster is created by user X, user Y can only access the cluster if user X shares their key pair for that cluster.

 By default keys are stored in `${HOME}/aerolab-keys`